Actify

 Outdoor Team Day Playbook: From Planning to Post-Event

-A step-by-step plan for running an outdoor team building event that people actually talk about afterward.
-Works for half-day retreats, afternoon outings, or weekly outdoor sessions.
+A step-by-step plan for running an outdoor event people talk about afterward — for half-day retreats, afternoon outings, or recurring outdoor sessions.

 1